mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 If `threads` has not been specified at all in the MaxScale configuration file, or if its value is `auto`, then MaxScale will use as many routing threads as there are physical cores on the machine.
-This is the right choise, if MaxScale is running on a dedicated machine or in a container that has not been restriced in any way.
+This is the right choice, if MaxScale is running on a dedicated machine or in a container that has not been restriced in any way.